 The Grave Keeper

-If you have some zombie fans at your Halloween party, then they are going to love this Halloween game from Party Games Etc.: The Grave Keeper.
+If you have some zombie fans at your Halloween party, then they are going to love the Grave Keeper Halloween game.
 Have one guest be the grave keeper, and the rest should fall to the floor as the undead.
 If the grave keeper has their eye on you, you can't move (and if you do, you're out).
 But if their back is turned to you, you can move.
 The goal is to stand all the way up without the grave keeper catching you.Continue to 21 of 36 below.

 21 of 36